softwareconstruction240/softwareconstruction/instruction/db-sql/db-sql.md

 ## Joining Tables

 If you want to combine tables to compute a temporary different view of the data then you would use a `JOIN` clause along with the names of the two tables that you want to join.
-The following example would join together the purchase and pet tables into a rows where the pet IDs match.
+The following example would join together the purchase and pet tables into rows with matching pet IDs.

 ```sql
 SELECT purchase.id AS purchaseId, purchase.ownerId, pet.id AS petId, pet.name, pet.type